ole00/afterburner/README.md

 Supported GAL chips:

-* Atmel, ATF22V10B, ATF22V10CQZ
+* Atmel, ATF16V8B ATF22V10B, ATF22V10CQZ
 * Lattice GAL16V8A, GAL16V8B, GAL16V8D
 * Lattice GAL22V10B
 * National GAL16V8

-**Update 24/05/2020:** there is an issue programming the ATF16V8B with afterburner.
-Pick a different IC for your project until the issue is resolved, or use a different programmer.
+**Update 25/05/2020:** there was an issue programming the ATF16V8B  with afterburner.
+This is now fixed, but the arduino code needs to be recompiled and uploaded to your arduino in order to properly support ATF16V8B IC.
+The PC software does not need recompilation or update for this fix to work.
+Credits go to mecparts fox the fix and PerroLoco64 for the bug report.

 Setup:
 * Upload the afterburner.ino sketch to your Arduino UNO.